immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 **Driver 1: Latency (150ms p95 end-to-end)**

-**Why this matters:** Mobile apps typically timeout after 150-200ms.
+**Why this matters:** Mobile apps timeout after 150-200ms.
 Users expect ads to load instantly - if your ad is still loading when the page renders, you show a blank space and earn no revenue.

 Amazon's 2006 study found that every 100ms of added latency costs ~1% of sales[^amazon-latency].
 In advertising, this translates directly: slower ads = fewer impressions = less revenue.